 There are a wide variety of plastics and an even broader range of combinations.
 In the design stages, it’s important to first define the critical requirements for your prototype, as well as for future production parts, to inform proper material selection.From these requirements, a suitable plastic can be chosen based on available options for prototyping, to get the closest representation to the final production units.
 This will ultimately reduce uncertainty and risk in the final product while increasing the rate of learning in the new product development process.

-For more information on 3D printing materials available for prototyping, visit the Fictiv Capabilities Guide or the Fictiv Hardware Guide; and to get a 3D printing quote in minutes, create a Fictiv account.
+For more information on 3D printing materials available for prototyping on the Fictiv platform, visit the Fictiv Website and to get an instant quote for 3D printed parts or injection mold, create a Fictiv account.